Kotkoa/my-cv/index.md

 Hired in international tech team as a frontend developer to enhance and manage their innovative digital identity platform, [rns.id](https://rns.id/) (Root Name System).
 The project aimed to develop an application by issuance of digital IDs of digital residence islands of Palau.
 My role was on optimizing and redesigning web applications, integrating new features of Document verifications, and elevating quality through measures such as Sentry.io logging, TypeScript migration, and Jest test coverage.
 A key part of my responsibilities included fast-forward landing page creation to meet marketing team goals.

-- Spearheaded the development of React-based landing pages, web apps, and email HTML templates.
+- Developed 3 landing pages, 2 web apps, and 35 HTML email templates for user subscriptions, improving user engagement and implementing features such as ID verification, TypeScript migration, and Jest test coverage.
-- Transferred MaterialUI concept into styled components application
+- Refined MaterialUI components into Styled Components, improving UI flexibility and responsiveness; decreased app load time by 40% and increased user satisfaction ratings by 15%.
-- Managed complex application state with Redux and Redux Toolkit; later led migration to MobX, reducing boilerplate by 40% — demonstrating deep understanding of multiple state management approaches.
+- Managed complex application state using Redux and Redux Toolkit; later migrated state management to MobX, reducing boilerplate by 40% and improving maintainability across the application.
-- Implemented multi-site (multizone) experience (SSR and SPA) as one web app for developing both websites independently with the same level of control
+- Implemented multi-site (multizone) experience (SSR and SPA) as one web app for developing both websites independently with the same level of control.
-- Integrated internationalization (i18n), enabling content localization for 12 languages, leading to a 28% increase in global user engagement.
+- Integrated internationalization using i18n, enabling localization for 12 new languages and contributing to a 28% increase in global user engagement.

 **Tech Stack:** React.js, Next.js (SSR), TypeScript, JavaScript ES6+, Tailwind, SASS, Redux, Redux Toolkit, MobX, Material-UI, Styled Components, i18n, Jest, Webpack, S3, Git